MarkusTratschitt/Drumcomputer/README.md

 - The offline WAV export now runs through the same `RenderClock` + `scheduleStep` loop as live playback, rebuilds the FX graph from the current `FxSnapshot`, and seeds the impulse response via `createSeededRandom`. `exportAudio` returns a `RenderMetadata` payload (seed, bpm, grid spec, scene/pattern chain, duration) and—when `import.meta.env.DEV`—an optional debug timeline so the UI can attach a JSON blob alongside the WAV.
 - To reproduce a bounce, pass the recorded `seed` back into `exportAudio` (or rehydrate the FX snapshot that produced it) so the same impulse response + scheduling is rebuilt; the metadata blob makes pairing the WAV with its deterministic context easy for debugging or downstream tooling.

+### Export metadata UI
+The Export audio card sits under the soundbank/Fx controls and invokes `exportAudio` for the current scene chain.
+Once the bounce finishes, the metadata panel appears below the export button and exposes the seed, BPM, grid spec, scene/pattern chain, event count, and rendered duration.
+Use the panel buttons to download the WAV/JSON, inspect the dev timeline (visible only in `process.dev`), or copy the seed for later replays.

+### Reproducing exports with the seed
+Copy the exported seed from the metadata panel (or the JSON blob) and supply it to `exportAudio(renderDuration, sampleRate, { seed: Number(seedValue) })` together with the scene's FX snapshot/grid spec, and the offline render will replay the exact same randomness, FX response, and scheduling that produced the mixdown.

 ## Roadmap

 - FX chain (filter/drive), pattern scenes, and extended sample browser with drag/drop.